Gulveer-Kalle/Score-Keeper/README.md

-# 🏏 Score Keeper – Cricket Match Management App
+# 🏏 Score Keeper – Cricket Scoring App

 A mobile-first app that helps you manage cricket matches like a pro — track teams, players, and scores effortlessly.